"For judgment I have come into this world, so that the blind will see and those who see will become blind." (John 9:39)

 How so?
 The physical world is a place of consequence.
 It is a place where everything we do has a consequence - good and bad.
 If we hurt someone, we'll be hurt.
 If we help someone, we'll be helped.

 For those who learn the preliminary lessons of caring for others, they become ready for their final step in the rehabilitation process.
-This is the step provided by God as He sends His representative to finalize our rehabilitation and take us home.
+This is the step provided by God as He dispatches His representative to come to our aid in finalizing our rehabilitation and taking us home.
 This is God's mercy.

 And those who will not give up their envy - those who will go to any lengths, even using God's teachings to try to dominate and take advantage of others - they will be sent back for more rehabilitation.